Indian movies depicting dementia

 Astu (Marathi) अस्तु!

 Usefulness/ reliability note: The film provides a good depiction of the growing disorientation and memory problems of the scholar, and its impact on the family and the decisions they take.
-The movie’s weaving of the past and present gives a balanced picture, letting viewers see the man before dementia and the changes caused by dementia.
-The depiction makes it clear that dementia is a medical condition.
+The movie’s weaving of the past and present gives a balanced picture, letting viewers see the man before dementia and the changes caused by dementia, making it clear that dementia is a medical condition.
 However, the scholar is a mild-mannered man, and even with the dementia symptoms growing, apart from a few minor incidents, he does not show the severe behavior changes like anger, hostility, violence, severe delusions, accusations, etc. So one caution: this movie’s depiction should not lead viewers to assume that everyone with dementia will remain mild and affectionate all through.
 The movie does not give any insight about the more advanced stages of dementia.

 [back to top]